 The 7743DLY-HD module is equipped with a 4 position DIP switch on the top edge of the card to allow the user to select various functions.
-Table 6-1 gives an overview of the DIP switch functions for the 7742DLY-HD.
-All positions are assigned sequentially such that the DIP switch 1 is located farthest from the front of the card.
-Sections 6.1 and 6.2 describe the assigned DIP switch functions.
-The On (closed) position is down, or closest to the printed circuit board.
-The Off (open) position is up, or farthest from the printed circuit board.
-There is also a toggle switch and pushbutton which are used to navigate the on screen menu.
-(See section 7)
+Table 5 gives an overview of the DIP switch functions for the 7742DLY-HD.
+All positions are assigned sequentially such that the DIP switch 1 is located farthest from the front of

 DIP Switch Function

 1

 2 Video / Genlock Standard &

-3 VistaLINK ® Control Enable
+3 VistaLINKTM Control Enable

 4